 During the night, our water cooler leaked all the water from a fresh bottle onto the floor.
 No big deal.
 Zef was here this morning and fixed the issue.
 No big deal.
-This morning at about 7:30 am the power went out.
+This morning at about 7:30 am, the power went out.
 A big deal.
 Eskom, the unreliable electric company, is supposedly working on it.
 I won’t blame the workers.
 They seem to work hard to resolve issues as they occur.

-Yesterday, we used the oven to roast a beef brisket that was very fatty and boney but the meat turned out delicious.
+Yesterday, we used the oven to roast a beef brisket that was very fatty and boney, but the meat turned out delicious.
 With the fridge not working due to the power outage, we reheated the meat on the braai to eat it before it spoils.
 After lunch, we tossed dozens of bones to a 60 member band of mongooses.
 They love the little bones, eating the marrow and the scrapes of meat and fat.
 They bang to bones against the wall of the swimming pool in an attempt to “crack them open” for better access to the marrow.
 It was fun to watch.

 Any animal could have dozens of names as they wander through their preferred territory.
 But, oddly, once we’ve called them by a specific name a dozen times or so, they respond.
-Whether it’s the response to my high-pitched voice or the name we’ve bestowed upon them, remains to be seen.
-In any case, it’s great for us, to see their ears perk up and see them look into our eyes when we mention their names.
+Whether it’s the response to my high-pitched voice or the reputation we’ve bestowed upon them, remains to be seen.
+In any case, it’s great for us to see their ears perk up and see them look into our eyes when we mention their names.
 It’s all a part of the joy of being in Marloth Park.

 We’re never disappointed to see giraffes and zebras.
 Oddly, since our arrival, no zebras have entered our garden.
 We believe it’s due to the low-lying brush surrounding the property that makes it difficult for them to get through.
 Nor have we seen any Big Daddies in our garden, the huge fully horned kudu bulls, again perhaps for the same reason.

-Our friends, Linda and Ken will arrive in Marloth Park sometime tomorrow.
+Our friends, Linda and Ken, will arrive in Marloth Park sometime tomorrow.
 We’re excited to see them over the weekend.
-They will be staying at friends Kathy and Don’s home in the bush located along the Crocodile River.
-Kathy and Don are waiting to get their Covid vaccines in Hawaii, their other home until they head this way.
+They will be staying at friends Kathy and Don’s home in the bush along the Crocodile River.
+Kathy and Don are waiting to get their Covid vaccines in Hawaii, their other home, until they head this way.
 That makes sense.
 It will be fantastic when we all can be together again, along with other friends who may arrive over the next several months.